jankaszel/hyperwell-thesis/chapters/study.md

 _TODO:_ Emphasize the trade-off of controlling the session versus generating creative input (and simulating the class environment).

 In the following, I present the study in its entirety.
-First, in @sec:study:framework, I will introduce the fundamental study framework that consistent of two distinct sessions, during which participants were asked to collaborate within Recogito.
+First, in @sec:study:framework, I will introduce the fundamental study framework that consists of two distinct sessions, during which participants were asked to collaborate within Recogito.
 During each sessions, participants actions have been tracked digitally and stored in a database.
 This allowed us to reconstruct each participants' workflow afterwards.
-The actual setting of the study with brief summaries of both sessions is outlined in @sec:study:setting.
-Finally, I present the results in @sec:study:results.
+The actual setting of the study with brief observations of both sessions is outlined in @sec:study:setting.
+Finally, I present the results of the study in @sec:study:results.

 [^recogito-repo]: <https://github.com/pelagios/recogito2>
 [^docker]: <https://www.docker.com/>